toohoo/thofaq/README.md

 ---
   This should really be a very small FAQ app for someone
 who wants to save some ideas.
+It's like a personally Knowledge Management Tool.
+It doesn't need a DB.
 The app is runable on any
 Webserver including a local installation on XAMPP on Windows
 or similar.
 The development is not going continiously as
 might be expected.
 The application includes an over all